 Our 5 year land supply is set out in the latest Strategic Housing Land Availability Assessment (SHLAA).
-The SHLAA demonstrates that there is a sufficient housing supply to meet Poole's housing target between 2018 - 2023 and throughout the rest of the plan period to 2033.
+The SHLAA demonstrates that there is a sufficient housing supply to meet the area's housing target between 2019 - 2024 and throughout the rest of the plan period to 2033.

 Other areas that may be of interest: